krzysztof-piasecki/BooksProject/README.md

 // To get books from Google Books Api:
 * java -jar target/homework-2.4.0.jar -Ddatasource=googleApi

-// TO get books from given json file (has to be mapped like Google Books Api json file)
+// To get books from given json file (has to be mapped like Google Books Api json file)
 * java -jar target/homework-2.4.0.jar -Ddatasource={custom path to json file, has to be absolut}